ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/assign_tasks_to_me/README.md

 ### Manual Action
 Open the Rules tab.
-Create a Menu Item named 'Assign Tasks To Me', associated with object type "Incident".
+Create a Menu Item named `Assign Tasks To Me`, associated with object type "Incident".
 Choose `assigntasks` as the message destination.